-Country DE AT СН NL UK U S Agency DFG FWF SNSF NWO EPSRC NIH NSF Reviewers External and internal (1. and/or 2. stage of review) х х х х х х х First-stage external reviewers only academics/researchers х х $\mathbf{x}^{1}$ х х First-stage external reviewers predominantly national х х First-stage external reviewers national and international х х First-stage external reviewers predominantly international Х х х Second stage reviewers elected/nominated by scientific community х х (x) Second stage reviewers chosen by agency х х х х Review Process First stage predominantly mail review х х х х х (x) First stage predominantly panel review х Second stage involves discussion of proposals among "review boards" (external researchers different to first stage-researchers discuss proposals) Х Х Х Х х х Rights of Applicants Applicants can suggest reviewer(s) х х Applicants can refuse specific reviewers Х х $x^2$ х Applicants have no influence on reviewer selection х Applicants can provide feedback to/appeal against reviewers' comments х х х Review Criteria Number of criteria 5 4 3 4 5 5 6 Explicit weights for criteria N/A N/A N/A Yes Yes N/A N/A Special criteria for first time applicants Yes Yes $No^4$ $No^4$ $No^4$ Yes No Impact or applicability/utilisation of research is a criterion No No No Yes Yes Yes Yes implier of upplicating, atmostion of research is a criterion 110 110 100 100 100 100
+Country DE AT СН NL UK Į JS Agency DFG FWF SNSF NWO EPSRC NIH NSF Reviewers External and internal (1. and/or 2. stage of review) X X X X x X X First-stage external reviewers only academics/researchers X X \mathbf{x}^{1} X X First-stage external reviewers predominantly national X X First-stage external reviewers national and international X X First-stage external reviewers predominantly international X X X Second stage reviewers elected/nominated by scientific community X X (x) Second stage reviewers chosen by agency X x X X Review Process First stage predominantly mail review X X X X x (x) First stage predominantly panel review X Second stage involves discussion of proposals among "review boards" (external researchers different to first stage-researchers discuss proposals) X X X X x X Rights of Applicants Applicants can suggest reviewer(s) X X Applicants can refuse specific reviewers X X \mathbf{x}^2 X Applicants have no influence on reviewer selection X Applicants can provide feedback to/appeal against reviewers' comments X x X Review Criteria ••••• Number of criteria 5 4 3 4 5 5 6 Explicit weights for criteria N/A N/A N/A Yes Yes N/A 3 N/A Special criteria for first time applicants Yes Yes No 4 No 4 No 4 Yes No Impact or applicability/utilisation of research is a criterion No No No 5 Yes Yes Yes Yes impact of applicating a unitarion of research is a criterion 140 110 110 103 103 103 103

 Source: Assessment by WIFO based on websites of agencies.
-Note: With the exception of proposals declared as use-inspired.
-Applicants are informed about the assignment of the Scientific Review Group and may ask for reconsideration.
-According to Stephan 2012, the criteria most highly correlated with the overall impact score are approach and significance.
-There are specific first-time applicant/early career PI-schemes.
-Only for proposals for use-inspired research.
+Note: \(^1\) With the exception of proposals declared as use-inspired. \(^2\) Applicants are informed about the assignment of the Scientific Review Group and may ask for reconsideration. \(^3\) According to Stephan 2012, the criteria most highly correlated with the overall impact score are approach and significance. \(^4\) There are specific first-time applicant/early career PI-schemes. \(^5\) Only for proposals for use-inspired research.